vltansky/cursor-conversations-mcp/docs/use-cases.md

 **Technology Stack Analysis**
 ```
 "Generate reports on programming language usage across all conversations"
-"Track the evolution of our technology stack through conversation history"
+"Track the evolution of our technology stack through chat history"
 "Find conversations about technology decisions to understand selection criteria"
 ```